Jesse Puljujärvi: Edmonton Oilers (2016–2019)

 Puljujärvi signed a three-year, entry-level contract with the Edmonton Oilers on 13 July 2016.
 He opted to wear sweater no. 98 with the team, making him the first NHL player to do so since 1985, when Brian Lawton wore the number in a regular season game.

 In May 2016, Puljujärvi was awarded the President's trophy of the Finnish Ice Hockey Association, which is awarded to a person who has made an impressive impact on ice hockey in Finland.

 Puljujärvi got a spot in the Oilers' NHL roster at the end of the fall 2016 training camp.
 He made his NHL debut right away in the opening round of the 2016–17 season on 12 October 2016, against the Calgary Flames.
 Puljujärvi was marked in the Oilers' third line next to Leon Draisaitl and Patrick Maroon.
 He played 12.52 minutes in the game and also scored the opening goal of his NHL career.
 He played 28 regular season games in the NHL in the early season, scoring one goal and eight points.
-Puljujärvi remained in a rather small role in the Oilers and at the end of the autumn was dropped from the squad, until in January 2017 the club sent him to the lineup of the AHL affiliate Bakersfield Condors.
+Puljujärvi remained in a rather small role in the Oilers and at the end of the autumn was dropped from the squad, until in January 2017 the club sent him to the lineup of the American Hockey League (AHL) affiliate Bakersfield Condors.
 Condors' season in the AHL ended with the regular season, as they did not make the playoffs.
 Puljujärvi scored 12 goals and 28 points in 39 regular season games.

 At the end of the fall 2017 training camp, the Oilers sent Puljujärvi to the AHL.
 He was promoted back to the NHL on 10 November after Anton Slepyhev was injured.
 Puljujärvi played for the Oilers until the end of the 2017–18 season, scoring 12 goals and 20 points in 65 regular season games.
-In January 2018, the club hired a personal English teacher for Puljujärvi.
+In January 2018, the club hired a personal English teacher for Puljujärvi, as his English was fairly basic despite the vast majority of Finns speaking English well.
 On 20 January 2018, Puljujärvi registered a career-high three-point game, recording one goal and two assists against the Vancouver Canucks.
 This would also mark the first time Puljujärvi received a first star for a game.

 In November 2018, the Oilers sent Puljujärvi to the AHL again.
 After four games there, he was promoted back to the NHL roster.
 Puljujärvi played 46 regular season games in the NHL during the 2018–19 season, scoring four goals and nine assists, until his season ended in February 2019 with a hip injury that required surgery.